saviour-bonnie/hello-git/README.md

-This is Saviour Bonnie an aspiring software engineer and this is my first git repo.
+This is Saviour Bonnie an aspiring software engineer
+I and this is my first git repo.